Howard Lovecraft and the Undersea Kingdom: Release

 The film was released on October 1, 2017.

 It also was screened at H.P.
 Lovecraft Film Festival in Oregon, FearNYC Film Festival and Hot Springs International Horror Film Festival.

 Home media

 Howard Lovecraft and the Undersea Kingdom was released on DVD and Blu-ray on December 5, 2017 by Shout!
-Factory which is a part of their three feature distribution deal with Arcana Studio.
+Factory as part of the company's three-feature distribution deal with Arcana Studio.

 Reception

 Critical response

 Rotten Tomatoes has an approval rating of 40% and it has a weighted average vote of 7.5/10 out of 392 votes on IMDb.

-Critics says "Howard Lovecraft and the Undersea Kingdom does a lot of things right; it’s fun, packed with high adventure, and manages to soften the Lovecraft mythos to make it palatable to younger viewers (...) the story is muddy in some areas with a myriad of story points going on simultaneously over a rather short runtime".
+Critics says "Howard Lovecraft and the Undersea Kingdom does a lot of things right; it's fun, packed with high adventure, and manages to soften the Lovecraft mythos to make it palatable to younger viewers (...) the story is muddy in some areas with a myriad of story points going on simultaneously over a rather short runtime".

 Fans and viewers of the film praised the voice talent of the movie but have criticized the quality of the animation.